hashkat/hashkat/docs/tutorial04.md

 ### Classic Barabasi

-The Classic Barabasi configuration is one in which new agents entering the network make one connection with another agent.
-The new agent will chose to connect to the agent who already has the most followers.
-To simplify the network, we set agent follow_rates to zero, so that the only follow decision in the network is made by the entering agent.
+The Classic Barabasi configuration is one in which new agents entering the network make exactly one connection with another agent.
+The new agent will chose to connect to the agent who has the most followers.
+To model this we set agent follow_rates to zero, so that the only follow decision in the network is made by the entering agent.
 It should be noted that allowing an agent to follow_back or follow_through_retweets may permit the agent to follow even though their follow_rate is zero.

 #### Constructing The Network